jayliaoo/blinks/README.md

 The app uses a timer to periodically display a full-screen overlay on all your displays.
 The overlay:

 - Appears with a smooth fade-in animation
+- Shows "Blink Your Eyes!" in large, bold text
 - Stays visible for the configured duration
 - Fades out smoothly
 - Covers all connected displays simultaneously